Students choose from a variety of fun, focused, and in-depth courses.

 Each year, the mini-courses evolve to fit current trends and students' interests.
 Our teachers offer something for everyone, reflecting their own skills and interests in art, technology, global cultures, music, science, the outdoors, sustainability, service learning, and more.
-See what's in store for 2019 MS mini-courses.
+In the past couple of years, we have added both domestic and international overnight trips too.
+See what's in store for 2020.
+Take a look!

 Spring into STEM